Loopring/protocols/packages/loopring_v3/DESIGN.md

 An Exchange is allowed to freely set the fees for any of the above.
 However, for withdrawals the Loopring contract enforces a maximum fee.
 This is to ensure an Exchange cannot stop users from withdrawing by setting an extremely high withdrawal fee.

 Any function requiring a fee on-chain can be sent ETH.
-If the user sends more ETH than required (e.g. because the exact fee amount in hard to manually set) the surplus is immediately sent back.
+If the user sends more ETH than required (e.g. because the exact fee amount in hard to manually set) then the surplus is immediately sent back.

 ## Fee Model